Who this is for

 Who fits

-Independent HR, L&D, or workforce consultants
+Independent HR, L&D, OD, or workforce consultants

-You'd rather win on substance than personality
+You would rather win on substance than noise

-Your deals reach the C-suite
+Your work can reach the C-suite

-You'll commit to the BD discipline
+You will commit to business-development discipline

 Who doesn't

-You want a personal-brand / LinkedIn-influencer credential
+You want a passive credential

 A self-honest filter